OscillateLabsLLC/ovos-mac/README.md

 - Sometimes afplay will clip on Macbook default speakers
 - Vosk does not install on an Apple Silicon Mac
 - pocketsphinx does not install on an Apple Silicon Mac
+- ovos-microphone-plugin-sounddevice sometimes creates very clipped recordings, so we instead use the PyAudio plugin for the listener
+- ovos-microphone-plugin-pyaudio has microphone buffer overflow issues periodically